Survey of Malware Analysis through Control Flow Graph using Machine Learning: Results

 In order to extend the robustness of the ML models, Wu et al. \cite{wu2021malware} proposed a malware classifier (MCBG) with Graph Isomorphism Network using Jumping Knowledge (GIN-JK).
-Utilizing the extensive pattern-learning capabilities of modern ML frameworks, the model is capable to learn semantic information about the function nodes as well as the structural information of the entire program CFG.
+Utilizing the extensive pattern-learning capabilities of modern ML frameworks, the model is capable of learning semantic information about the function nodes as well as the structural information of the entire program CFG.
 Therefore, adversarial attacks such as code obfuscation or packing can also be considered with the approach.
 To capture the semantics, it considers the basic program blocks as string literals.
-Then BERT is used to pre-train and convert the raw instructions into tokens using MLM and NBP tasks to generate node-embeddings.
+Then bidirectional encoder representations from transformers (BERT) is used to pre-train and convert the raw instructions into tokens using masked language model (MLM) and next block prediction (NBP) tasks to generate node-embeddings.
 Such a pre-trained embedding converts the CFG to attributed CFG (ACFG).
 Finally, using GIN-JK, the structural information of the program is learned for malware classification.
-The reason behind selecting GIN-JK with a pooling function for graph representation over traditional GNN is due to its proven capabilities to allow learning in a simplistic yet efficient manner.
+The reason behind selecting GIN-JK with a pooling function for graph representation over traditional GNN is its proven capabilities to allow learning in a simplistic yet efficient manner.
 Experiments were conducted using Microsoft Malware Classification Challenge (BIG2015) dataset \cite{ronen2018microsoft} with 10868 labeled malware samples of 9 malware families.
 With a 5-fold cross-validation test set, the model was able to achieve an accuracy of 99.53\%.